ffavela/scripts4Cif/README.md

 Where the "inPath" is the path where the cif files are located, the program will descend recursively finding the cif files for processing.
 The "fmtFile" is a format file for placing the various values of the cif files.
-The "outCsv" is the resulting csv file.
+The "outCsv" is the resulting csv file if a '-' is used then the table is displayed to stdout.

 Options will be implemented and they are (suprise) optional.